SolarNetworkFoundation/solarnetwork.net/content/developers.md

     Business around the world are using SolarNetwork to build web apps and sites that track and transform their energy ecosystem to reduce their carbon footprint.
-If you are involved in your organisation's technical team and keen to see how your hardware system could be optimised through SolarNetwork integration click the button below to get in touch.
+If you are involved in your organisation's technical team and keen to see how your hardware system could be optimised through SolarNetwork integration, we are happy to talk it over with you.

   {{</deck-link-card>}}